cdntinker/The-Nerd-Mage-Module-Programmer/Hardware/README.md

 Each of the subfolders here is basically a KiCAD project.
 Yes, I know there's a lot of duplication here.
 One of these days, I'll figure out how to make KiCAD re-use existing schematics & board files as "libraries".

+- (KiCAD Customs)
+  - Custom symbols, footprints, 3D models needed for this project
+    - (Just the 3D models so far...)

 ## The various "editions"...

 - (blank)